epifab/epifab.github.io/inprogress/ABOUT.md

 You might feel like you need a PHD in category theory.
 You might feel lost, confused and frustrated.

 There's a simple solution to this.
-Have you ever heard of Kotlin for example?
+Kotlin, for example.
 Concise, expressive and elegant, pleasant to read and write.
 It's a bit like Scala, but without its superpowers.
 Functions are still first class citizens, but you cannot possibly do things in a certain way.